-Data / Parameter: EG {facility,y} Data unit: MWh/yr Description: Quantity of net electricity generation supplied by the project plant/unit to the grid in year y Source of data to be used: Energy meters installed in the Wind farm and in the substation.
-Value of data applied for the purpose of calculating expected emission reductions in section B.5 The project has not been implemented, therefore, the available estimations has been used (59.904 GWh/year, established in the Wind Resource Study, prepared by Barlovento Recursos Naturales).
-Description of measurement methods and procedures to be applied: This value is calculated, considering the losses of energy due to the length of the transmission line, the data is calculated using the following equation: $EG{\textit{facility},y} = X{\textit{Loss}} EG{\textit{m,WF}} (9)$ Where: $EG{facility,y} = \text{Quantity of net electricity generation supplied by the project plant/unit to the grid in year y (MWh/yr)}$ $X{Loss} = \text{Losses factor due energy loss through transmission line (calculated in equation 8).}$ $EG{m,WF} = \text{Gross energy measure by the project wind farm at the exit of the wind farm (MWh), including the project activity.
-In}$ dia and market de de marie de min de ferme this case m refers to the project wind farm.
+Data / Parameter: $\mathrm{EG}{\mathrm{facility,y}}$ Data unit: MWh/yr Description: Quantity of net electricity generation supplied by the project plant/unit to the grid in year y Source of data to be Energy meters installed in the Wind farm and in the substation. used: Value of data applied The project has not been implemented, therefore, the available estimations has for the purpose of been used (99.63 GWh/year, established by the document "Certification of calculating expected annual energy generation", prepared by Barlovento Recursos Naturales). emission reductions in section B.5 Description of This value is calculated, considering the losses of energy due to the length of the measurement methods transmission line, the data is calculated using the following equation: and procedures to be

+$EG{facility,y} = X{Loss} EG{m,WF} $ (9) Where: $EG{facility,y}$ = Quantity of net electricity generation supplied by the project plant/unit to the grid in year y (MWh/yr) X{Loss} = Losses factor due energy loss through transmission line (calculated in equation 8). $EG{m,WF}$ = Gross energy measure by the project wind farm at the exit of the wind farm (MWh), including the project activity.
 The sum of the net electricity generation of each wind farm (connected to the same transmission line) using the equation 9 will cross check with the report published by the CCEE.
-In order to calculate the net energy of the project is necessary to calculate a power loss factor due energy loss through transmission line, this factor is calculated with the following equation: $X{Loss} = \frac{EG{DP}}{\sum{m} EG{m,WF}} $ (8) Where: X{Loss} = Losses factor due energy loss through transmission line.
-EG{DP} = Net energy measure at the Substation/ Delivery Point (MWh). $EG{m,WF}$ = Gross energy measure by each wind farm at the exit of the wind farm (MWh), including the project activity.
-In this case m refers to the project wind farm.
+In order to calculate the net energy of the project is necessary to calculate a power loss factor due energy loss through transmission line, this factor is calculated with the following equation: $X{Loss} = \frac{EG{DP}}{\sum EG{m,WF}}$ m (8) Where: X{Loss} = Losses factor due energy loss through transmission line.
+EG{DP} = Net energy measure at the Substation/ Delivery Point (MWh). $EG{m,WF}$ = Gross energy measure by each wind farm (connected to the same transmission line) at the exit of the wind farm (MWh), including the project activity.
 The variables X{Loss} , EG{DP} and $EG{m,WF}$ are defined in this section.
 The energy dispatched by the project's activity will be monitored using official measurements in accordance with the procedures established by the National Operator of Electric Systems "Opérador Nacional do Sistema Eléctrico" ONS.
-Extra information of the meters: Number of meters: 2 meters outside wind farm (1 main, 1 backup), and 2 at the substation for the net energy of the entire transmission line (1 main, 1 backup).
-Type: bidirectional Accuracy class: Max error 0.2 KWh Calibration frequency: 2 years QA/QC procedures to be applied: This data will be directly used for calculation of CO2 emission reductions.
+Extra information of the meters: Number of meters: 2 meters outside wind farm (1 main, 1 backup), and 2 meters at the substation for the net energy of the entire transmission line (1 main, 1 backup).
+Type: bidirectional Accuracy class: Max error 0.2 KWh Calibration frequency: 2 years Measurement: Hourly measurement and monthly recording.
+This data will be directly used for calculation of CO2 emission reductions.
 The measurement equipment will be properly calibrated and checked periodically for accuracy.

-The cross check will made with the energy measured and the report of energy produced published by the CCEE (Chamber of Power Comercialization).
+The cross check will be made with the energy measured and the report of energy produced published by the CCEE (Chamber of Power Commercialization).
 Any comment: The data will be archived in electronic way.
-Archived data kept during the crediting period and two years after.
+Archived data will be kept during the crediting period and two years after.